hinaabbaskhan/bitcoin-ticker-app/README.md

-# bitcoin_ticker_app
+# Bitcoin Ticker App 🤑

-A new Flutter project.
+A crypto currency price checking app.

-## Getting Started
+## Goal

-This project is a starting point for a Flutter application.
+The objective of this App is to learn about using Cupertino and Material Widgets in parallel and providing a different user interface depending on the platform.

 A few resources to get you started if this is your first Flutter project: